 There are many possible strategies for generation of spatial EPR entanglement.
 Early experiments employed two photon cascades and, later, optical parametric down conversion, to generate entangled photon pairs \cite{entoptics,aspect,kwiatzeil}.
 Continuous variable EPR entanglement between two fields, in a so-called {}``two-mode squeezed state'' \cite{caves sch}, was also generated using parametric down conversion \cite{ou,eprcrit,eprparamp}.
 Such entanglement gave evidence for an EPR paradox \cite{rmp}, although true causal separation of measurement events was not demonstrated in these experiments.

 The paper is arranged as follows.
 In Section \ref{sec:Entanglement-Strategies} we give a general introduction to the different possible entanglement strategies.
-Section \ref{sec:Measurement-strategies} focuses on signatures for demonstrating entanglement, as well as the hierarchy of nonlocality measures including EPR-steering and Bell indicators.
-Section \ref{sec:generation-of-number-conserving} considers entanglement preparation in a two-well system, modeled as two modes with boson operators $a$ and $b$.
-In this case, the S-wave scattering \emph{intra-well }interactions, given by Hamiltonians $H=ga^{\dagger2}a^{2}$ and $H=gb^{\dagger2}b^{2}$, provide the local nonlinearity at each well, while the coupling or tunneling \emph{inter-well} term, modeled as $H=\kappa(a^{\dagger}b+ab^{\dagger})$ generates inter-well entanglement.
-Here the intra- and inter-well interactions act \emph{simultaneously}, in the adiabatic formation of the ground state.
-Section \ref{sec:EPR-entanglement:-Four} treats a four-mode generalization of this.
-This has the advantage that EPR-entanglement can be measured using atom counting at each site, without the use of a local oscillator.
-Our conclusions are summarized in Section \ref{sec:Summary}, with technical details given in the Appendices.
-This paper is based on the preliminary ideas presented in a Letter \cite{bectheoryepr}.
-A second class of entanglement strategies using dynamical techniques will be analyzed in a subsequentpaper.
+Section \ref{sec:Measurement-strategies} focuses on signatures for demonstrating entanglement, pointing out the hierarchy of nonlocality measures including EPR-steering \cite{hw-steering-1} and Bell's nonlocality \cite{Bell}, as well as signatures for detecting multiparticle entanglement.
+Section \ref{sec:generation-of-number-conserving} considers entanglement preparation in a two-well system, modeled as two modes with boson operators $a$ and $b$ \cite{Leeprl }.
+In this case, the S-wave scattering \emph{intra-well }interactions, given by Hamiltonians $H=ga^{\dagger2}a^{2}$ and $H=gb^{\dagger2}b^{2}$, provides a local nonlinearity at each well, while the coupling or tunneling \emph{inter-well} term, modeled as $H=\kappa(a^{\dagger}b+ab^{\dagger})$ generates inter-well entanglement.
+Here the intra- and inter-well interactions act \emph{simultaneously}, to enhance entanglement formation in the ground state.
+Section \ref{sec:EPR-entanglement:-Four} treats a four-mode generalization of this, which has the advantage that EPR-entanglement can be measured using atom counting at each site, without the use of a local oscillator.
+Our conclusions are summarized in Section \ref{sec:Summary}, with details given in the Appendices.
+This paper is based on preliminary work presented in a Letter \cite{bectheoryepr}.
+A second class of entanglement strategies using dynamical techniques will be analyzed in a subsequent paper.